 Scientists available for interviews, see below for contact details

-Researchers working with stem cells to restore sight and fight blood cancers are the two winners of the 2022 Metcalf Prizes for Stem Cell Research, awarded by the National Stem Cell Foundation of Australia.
+Researchers working with stem cells to find treatments for osteoarthritis and stomach cancer are the two winners of the 2023 Metcalf Prizes for Stem Cell Research, awarded by the National Stem Cell Foundation of Australia.

-“The work of these two remarkable researchers illustrates the potential of stem cell science to advance medicine,” says Dr Graeme Blackman AO, the chairman of the Foundation.
+“These two remarkable researchers are revealing how the behaviour of different stem cells might cause or cure different diseases,” says Dr Graeme Blackman AO, the chairman of the Foundation.

 The awards are named for the late Professor Donald Metcalf AC who, over a 50-year career, helped transform cancer treatment and transplantation medicine, paving the way for potential stem cell therapy in the treatment of many other conditions.

-The 2022 Metcalf Prizes for Stem Cell Research will be formally presented at the Australasian Society of Stem Cell Research Annual Scientific Meeting on Wednesday 16 November.
+The 2023 Metcalf Prizes for Stem Cell Research will be formally presented at the Australasian Society of Stem Cell Research Annual Scientific Meeting in Sydney on Wednesday 15 November.

 Tanya Ha, Science in Public, 0404 083 863, email@example.com

 Niall Byrne, Science in Public, 0417 131 977, firstname.lastname@example.org